 In 1968 it was announced that Soviet scientists were able to achieve electron temperatures of over 1000 eV in a tokamak device.
 Even though British and American scientists were first sceptical, the results were confirmed with the help of laser scattering tests one year later.

-At yovisto you can learn more about Does the world need nuclear energy in a TED talk by Steward Brand.
+At yovisto academic video search you can learn more about Does the world need nuclear energy in a TED talk by Steward Brand.

 References and Further Reading:

 - Lev Artsimovich – the Father of the Tokamak

 - Fusion Power – a Step in the Right Direction at New Scientist (1976)

 - Igor Vasilyevich Kurchatov – Father of the Soviet Atomic Bomb, SciHi Blog, January 12, 2015.